zhulik/zhulik.github.io/about.md

 a some kind of release-engeneer for that project: all my сolleagues were zealous Mac users without Linux experience.
 I moved building system from Xcode to CMake and persuaded everybody to use it.
 Then I made this [tool](https://github.com/zhulik/bubing) which helped me to build self-sufficient bundles of linux software and run it on any distribution.
-Actually I didn't want to work with low-level stack like C++/OpenCV, so I thoutght about chaning my job again.
+Actually I didn't want to work with low-level stack like C++/OpenCV, so I thoutght about chaning my job again, but I still help them by supporting server infrastructure and with small web projects.

-From the beginning of 2017 until now I work [here](mechanizm.io).
+From the beginning of 2017 and until now I work [here](mechanizm.io).